-Over the years, the risk for traffic and ranking loss when merging sites has decreased, creating the potential for a significant traffic boost from the SEO benefits.
+Over the years, the risk for traffic and ranking loss when combining sites has decreased, creating the potential for a significant traffic boost from the SEO benefits.
 Consolidating your websites is simpler than maintaining multiple sites.
 Not to mention, the two may compete with each other for ranking unless they have very distinct business lines and keywords.
 Multiple sites also can confuse customers because of inconsistent branding.

 Merging sites allows you to reap the SEO benefits while you funnel the link juice and consolidate promotional efforts for consistent branding.
 Although many SEOs are uncomfortable with moving sites because there’s no way to know 100% in advance the potential gains of losses that will occur, in many cases, the rewards are worth the risk.